 The Vatican Museums

-The Vatican Museums are a series of galleries housing some of the world’s most famous artwork produced by high-renaissance masters such as Michelangelo, Raphael, and more.
-It culminates with the Sistine Chapel which is arguably the most famous work of art on Earth completed by Michelangelo and others.
+The Vatican Museums are a series of galleries housing some of the world’s most famous artwork produced by high-Renaissance masters such as Michelangelo, Raphael, and more.
+It culminates in the Sistine Chapel, which is arguably the most famous work of art on Earth completed by Michelangelo and others.

 - The Pinacoteca